 table 1

-Criteria for trading off VHF data exchange system channel plans
+Criteria for comparing the VHF data exchange system channel plans

-A number of criteria are considered of importance when assessing the proposed VDES channel plans.
+A number of important criteria are considered when assessing the proposed VDES channel plans.
 The criteria originate from various technical discussions at IALA working groups and specific teleconference meetings in which the maritime regulatory, radio regulatory, maritime radio, manufacturers, national coastguards and satellite community have participated.

+In order to compose the agreed list of criteria, the VDES was considered from several different aspects and the criteria are presented below, grouped according to the aspect under consideration.

 This table contains the criteria that are considered of most importance when assessing the proposed VDES channel plans, along with comparisons of the channel plans against these criteria.